Faculty & Staff

 K-8 certification program, Prospect Archive and Center for Educational Research, Vermont

-Dr. Borden-King is the Director for the MSU Reading Clinc and teaches in the Master of Education core and Elementary Education concentration area.
+Dr. Borden-King is the Director for the MSU Reading Clinic and teaches in the Master of Education core and Elementary Education concentration area.
 She teaches readings methods, remedial reading, foundations of education, educational psychology and diversity courses.
 Her primary interests include working with struggling readers, cognitive science, brain research in the area of reading, applications of educational psychology to the classroom and the work of John Dewey.

 Learning is a complex process in which the mind actively constructs meaning through experience.
 Teachers need to be conscious of their studentsí individual approaches to learning, knowledgeable about the background knowledge each student brings to the learning experience and adept at creating learning situations in which learners are able to think actively and reflectively.

-Dr. Borden-King is an active member of the Center for Engaged Teachin and Learning.
+Dr. Borden-King is an active member of the Center for Engaged Teaching and Learning.
 She presents regularly at the North Dakota Reading Association and conducts in-services for local and state school districts.
 She is active on the Minot State University campus as well and currently serves on the statewide Reading Association and is chair of the University Diversity Committee.